 - 1% blood transfusion or blood component recipient

-The CAPCO organization itself is staffed primarily by minority individuals: more than 50 percent of the Board of Trustees, 100 percent of the administrative and supervisory staff, and 100 percent of the direct service personnel identify themselves as part of a racial or ethnic minority.
+The CAPCO organization itself is staffed primarily by minority individuals: more than 75 percent of the Board of Trustees, 100 percent of the administrative and supervisory staff, and more than 85 percent of the direct service personnel identify themselves as part of a racial or ethnic minority.

 You can even apply as a volunteer at the CAPCO resource center!
 In the process of donating your time toward our clerical operations, you’ll have the opportunity to shape a first-hand understanding of the logistics that drive a charitable agency.
 If you’re eager to lend a hand—especially if you’re a college student seeking an experience opportunity—get in touch with our office!